 Zero down payment?

 Another worrying trend is the zero down-payment home purchase.
 In some cases, property developers will cover 100% of a down payment, with no collateral, for a home buyer who promises to pay back the loan in a year.
-In some cases, property developers will cover 100% of a down payment.
 Annual interest rates are steep—15% on average, Yan Yuejin, research director at Shanghai’s E-house China R&D Institute, which analyzes China’s housing market, told Quartz.

 Yan said the phenomenon is particularly dangerous because these buyers often are speculators.
 They inflate housing prices, and often bypass restrictions and taxes on buying more than one home, sometimes by faking a divorce or signing an underground contract with developers using a different name, Yan said.